gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

+Retrieve department listings related to the application.
 Departments are a way to categorise similar products.
 A product can lie in multiple departments.
-For example, a skirt can below to the 'Women's Fashion' Department while a handbag can lie in 'Women's Accessories' Department.
-Use this API to list all the application departments.
-If successful, returns the list of departments specified in `ApplicationDepartmentListingResponse`

 *Returned Response:*